SLCN Screening, Assessment, Intervention and Support

-Our online packages aim to empower SENCos, teachers and TAs in their work with SLCN and indicate the need for further support for the child where required.
-We do this through screening, intervention, staff training and support which are all included within our packages.
+Speech Link and Language Link empower SENCos, teachers and TAs in their work with SLCN and indicate the need for further support for the child where required.
+We do this through screening, intervention, staff training and support which are all included in one yearly subscription.

 ‘Across all pupils with SEN in England, SLCN is now the most common primary type of need at 23% of pupils.’

-The Link Magazine
+The Award Winning Link Magazine